Boeing's financial woes continue, while families of crash victims urge US to prosecute the company

 The accident halted progress that Boeing seemed to be making while recovering from two deadly crashes of Max jets in 2018 and 2019.
 Those crashes in Indonesia and Ethiopia, which killed 346 people, are now back in the spotlight, too.

-About a half-dozen relatives of passengers who died in the second crash met with government officials Wednesday in Washington.
-They asked the officials to revive a criminal fraud charge against the company by determining that Boeing violated terms of a 2021 settlement.
+About a dozen relatives of passengers who died in the second crash met with government officials for several hours Wednesday in Washington.
+They asked the officials to revive a criminal fraud charge against the company by determining that Boeing violated terms of a 2021 settlement, but left disappointed.

 Boeing officials made no mention of the meeting, but talked repeatedly while discussing the quarterly earnings of a renewed focus on safety.